Nonunon/SteamRedirect/README.md

 # SteamRedirect

-SteamRedirect is a straightforward GitHub Pages-based project designed to redirect Steam Workshop links seamlessly, especially for sharing on Discord.
+SteamRedirect is a straightforward GitHub Pages-based project designed to redirect specific links seamlessly, especially for sharing on Discord.
 By appending a Steam Workshop ID to the URL, users are directed to the corresponding Steam Workshop page, making link management easy and efficient.

 ## Features